nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Feature: Import RecipeBook

 #### Overview
 The `import` command allows the user to select a file in JSON format.
-If the file parse correctly into a RecipeBook, the recipes in the RecipeBook are successfully imported while ignoring duplicates.
+If the file parses correctly into a RecipeBook, the recipes in the JSON file are successfully imported while ignoring duplicates.
 If the file does not parse correctly, the import will fail and be cancelled.

 <img class="diagram" src="images/ImportSequenceDiagram.png" width="1128" />